Friends of the Rouge

 For fish consumption guidelines for waterbodies in other regions of Michigan, head to the Find Your Area section of the Eat Safe Fish website.

-FOTR Engages Citizen Monitors in PFAS testing
+FOTR Engages Community Monitors in PFAS testing

 FOTR is part of two new partnerships to collect and test Rouge fish for PFAS.